Selamat datang – Welcome to Borneo and a once in a lifetime Borneo Wildlife Tour.

 Note on Camera Use at Sepilok Orang Utan Rehabilitation Centre:

-We will take a dawn river cruise up the Kinabatangan River to Kelenanap oxbow lake to view more birds and wildlife.
+• A dawn river cruise up the Kinabatangan River to Kelenanap oxbow lake.
 These boat trips are simply amazing, allowing us to get very close to both birds and mammals.
 Some good mammals can also be found along the river and these include Maroon and Silvered Langur, Long-tailed and Pig-tailed Macaque, and the highly endangered Bornean Orangutan.
 Other smaller mammals include Hairy-nosed Otter, Asian Small-clawed Otter, Smooth-coated Otter, Malay Civet, Common Palm Civet and Moonrat.

-After breakfast, proceed for an educational tour along the lodge’s Hornbill Boardwalk with our in-house naturalist.
-We could see several species of these strange birds, including Rhinoceros, Helmeted, Wrinkled, Wreathed, White-crowned and Oriental Pied Hornbill.
+• An educational tour along the lodge’s Hornbill Boardwalk with our in-house naturalist offers the chance to see several species of these strange birds, including Rhinoceros, Helmeted, Wrinkled, Wreathed, White-crowned and Oriental Pied Hornbill.
 We could see some fantastic other birds like Bornean Bristlehead, Black-and-Yellow Broadbill, Oriental Bay Owl, Brown Wood Owl, Great-billed Heron, Blue-headed, Blue-winged, Hooded and Black-crowned Pitta, Crested Fireback, Lesser Adjutant, Scarlet-rumped and Red-naped Trogon, to name just a few.

-At dusk we will visit the Gomantong Caves themselves.
+• A visit to the Gomantong Caves at dusk.
 Hundreds of thousands of bats (mostly Wrinkle-lipped Free-tailed Bats) and swiftlets of four different species make their home in the limestone caves, and at night their mass exodus from the caves is a spectacular sight.
 There is the added spectacle of seeing a number of raptors that may include several Bat Hawks, Peregrine Falcon, White-bellied Sea Eagle and Rufous-bellied Eagle coming in for an easy meal.

 We will also try to find some nocturnal animals.
 These include two nocturnal primates, namely Horsfield’s Tarsier and Bornean Slow Loris.
 Hoofed mammals which are mainly active at night include wild cattle or Banteng, Bearded Pig and four species of deer.

-In the afternoon, we will visit the Lipad mud volcano.
-Trek to the elevated bare area of the mud volcano that is known to be frequented by wildlife and birds.
+The next two days are packed with wonderful activities, including a visit to the Lipad mud volcano and trek to the elevated bare area of the mud volcano that is known to be frequented by wildlife and birds.
 Borneo Pygmy Elephant, Sumatran Rhinoceros and Banteng are all found within the reserve, along with nine species of primate, as well as three species of cats all of which are on the protected wildlife list.

-After breakfast, we will visit a birdwatching tower and trek through the lush green jungle to visit Lipad’s Waterfall.
-We could take a dip in the natural pool, or explore the surrounding vegetation or just relax.
-It’s up to you!
-We will return to our base at the resort in the afternoon.
+A visit to a birdwatching tower and trek through the lush green jungle to visit Lipad’s Waterfall is on our itinerary.
+We could take a dip in the natural pool, explore the surrounding vegetation or just relax.

 Note : Please bring along swim wear, sun block lotion, personal toiletries, drinking water bottle, insect repellent, torchlight, hat, binoculars, leech sock, walking shoes & raincoat.